 • Explore the art of interviewing and listening to subjects in a way that allows people to tell their own stories in a vivid and intimate manner.

-• Work together to build an online publication with special attention to journalistic ethics, strategy, design and interactivity.
+• Work together as a class to build an online publication with special attention to journalistic ethics, strategy, design and interactivity.

-• Uncover interesting stories about local people and issues – and hopefully gain new insight and understanding into the place that is Southern New Jersey.
+• Uncover interesting stories about local people and issues – and hopefully gain new insight and understanding into Southern New Jersey life and culture.

-This is a fast-paced, advanced level workshop.
-Students are assigned a series of multimedia reporting assignments.
-The class will devise a strategy and a work plan for building, editing and promoting a web site to host the best multimedia projects.
+This is a fast-paced, advanced level multimedia journalism workshop.
+Students are assigned a series of multimedia reporting and production assignments.
+The class will devise a strategy and a work plan for building, editing and promoting a website to host the best multimedia projects.
 This class will also include collaboration with students in the Photojournalism course.
 There will be a lot of discussion, back-and-forth, and, as is the case in the creation and editing of any publication, a fair amount of chaos.
-The success of the course and the finished product will depend on your energy, entrepreneurial spirit, work ethic, and ability to work together as a team.
+The success of the course and the finished product will depend on your energy, entrepreneurial spirit, work ethic and ability to work together as a team.
 It will require personal responsibility and high journalistic standards.
-I will conduct the course as a group facilitator, editor, and publisher.
+I will conduct the course as a group facilitator, editor and publisher.